Azerbaijani Armed Forces: Overview

 Since the fall of the Soviet Union, Azerbaijan has been trying to further develop its armed forces into a professional, well trained, and mobile military.
-Azerbaijan has been undergoing extensive modernization and capacity expanding programs, with the military budget increasing from around $300 million in 2005 to $2.46 billion in 2009.
-The total armed forces number 56,840 men in the land forces, 7,900 men in the air force and air defence force, and 2,200 men in the navy.
+Azerbaijan has been undergoing extensive modernization and capacity expansion programs, with the military budget increasing from around $300 million in 2005 to $2.46 billion in 2009.
+The total armed forces number 56,840 personnel in the land forces, 7,900 personnel in the air force and air defence force, and 2,200 personnel in the navy.
 There are also 19,500 personnel in the National Guard, State Border Service, and Internal Troops.
 In addition, there are 300,000 former service personnel who have had military service in the last 15 years.
-The military hardware of Azerbaijan consists of 220 main battle tanks, an additional 162 T-80's were acquired between 2005 and 2010, 595 armored combat vehicles and 270 artillery systems.
+The military hardware of Azerbaijan consists of 220 main battle tanks, an additional 162 T-80 battle tanks were acquired between 2005 and 2010, 595 armored combat vehicles and 270 artillery systems.
 The air force has about 106 aircraft and 35 helicopters.

+Since the Dissolution of the Soviet Union Azerbaijan didn't join the Russian dominated CSTO nor the western NATO.
+But Azerbaijan participates in NATO's Partnership for Peace.

+The country is a member of regional alliances: since 2013, Azerbaijan has been a member of the Eurasia Special Forces with Military Status, or TAKM, alongside Turkey, Kyrgyzstan, and Mongolia.
+Azerbaijan is also a member of the GUAM alliance, which plans to establish a plans to establish peacekeeping forces.
+Azerbaijan has military exchange and support by Ukraine, Pakistan and the US and a very strong exchange and training with the Turkish armed forces.

 Azerbaijan has acceded to the Nuclear Non-Proliferation Treaty as a non-nuclear weapons state.

-Azerbaijan participates in NATO's Partnership for Peace.
-Azerbaijan joined the multi-national force in 2003.
-It sent 150 troops to Iraq, and later troops to Kosovo.
-Azerbaijani troops are still serving in Afghanistan.
+In 2003 Azerbaijan joined the multi-national force - Iraq and sent 150 troops to Iraq, and later troops to Kosovo.
+Azerbaijani troops have also served in Afghanistan with ISAF in a small platon.
+For this foreign deployments the Baku "N" Military Unit" of the Land Forces was sent.

 Despite the rise in Azerbaijan's defence budget, the armed forces were assessed in 2008 as not having a high state of battle readiness and being ill-prepared for wide scale combat operations.

-However, in 2017 Global Firepower ranked Azerbaijan 59th among 127 countries for its military strength.
-It was the best performance among the countries of South Caucasus.
+Azeri victory in the Second Karabakh War in late 2020 demonstrated how significantly Azerbaijan's military capabilities had grown.